 There will be transitional rules for non-domiciled or deemed domiciled individuals who are non-resident in 2025/26.
 They will only be classed as long-term resident if they have been resident for at least 15 out of the 20 tax years immediately preceding the year of charge, and for at least one of the four tax years ending with the relevant tax year.
 If, and when, they return to the UK, the new rules will apply.

 If you do not qualify for these transitional rules and fall under the definition of “long-term resident” and you then leave the UK and do not return before the chargeable event (such as death), then you may be caught by the ‘tail’ of the legislation, leading to an IHT charge on non-UK assets.
-This 10-year tail can be shortened; for those who are resident between 10 and 13 years, they will remain “long-term resident” for three tax years after ceasing to be UK resident.
+This 10-year tail can be shortened; to determine whether you are eligible you have to look back at the 20 year period from the last tax year for which you were UK resident.
+Then for those who are UK resident in that 20 year period for 13 years or less, they will remain “long-term resident” for three tax years after ceasing to be UK resident.
 This will then increase by one tax year for each additional year of residence i.e. if resident for 17 out of 20 tax years on leaving, they would remain in scope (long-term resident) for seven tax years.
+This may mean that you have to look back almost 30 years, to determine your position.

 After 10 consecutive years of non-UK residence, the test is effectively reset, even if a taxpayer then returns to the UK.
 This aligns the rules with the FIG regime for income and gains.